takewiki/takewiki.github.io/_posts/2018-06-01-learnr package tutorial.markdown

 # package

-Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
+Check out the [learnr][https://github.com/takewiki/learnr] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll